Cherry Hill Work Injury Lawyer

 - Repetitive motion – If your work requires that you make the same movement repeatedly – such as typing, lifting boxes, hammering, working on an assembly line, and more – it can result in injury over time.
 Carpal tunnel syndrome is one of the most common repetitive motion injury.

-South Jersey Workers’ Compensation Lawyers at Pietras Saracino Smith & Meeks LLP Recover Maximum Compensation for Work Injuries
+New Jersey Work Injury Lawyers at Pietras Saracino Smith & Meeks LLP Recover Maximum Compensation for Work Injuries

 If you have been injured on the job, we can guide you through the sometimes-complex workers’ compensation process.
-To learn more about Pietras Saracino Smith & Meeks LLP, or for a free consultation, call a New Jersey workers’ compensation lawyer at 856-761-3773 or contact us online.
+To learn more about Pietras Saracino Smith & Meeks LLP, or for a free consultation, call a New Jersey Work Injury Lawyer at 856-761-3773 or contact us online.
 Our office is centrally located in Cherry Hill, and we serve clients throughout South Jersey including those in Burlington County, Camden County, Gloucester County, and the City of Camden.